cry-inc/dmarc-report-viewer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Dependencies](https://deps.rs/repo/github/cry-inc/dmarc-report-viewer/status.svg)](https://deps.rs/repo/github/cry-inc/dmarc-report-viewer)

-A lightweight selfhosted standalone DMARC report viewer that automatically fetches input data periodically from an IMAP mailbox.
+A lightweight selfhosted standalone [DMARC](https://en.wikipedia.org/wiki/DMARC#Aggregate_reports) and [SMTP TLS](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol#SMTP_TLS_Reporting) report viewer.
-Ideal for smaller selfhosted mailservers to browse, visualize and analyze the DMARC reports.
+Ideal for smaller selfhosted mailservers to browse, visualize and analyze the reports.

 The application is a single fully statically linked executable written in Rust.
-It combines a DMARC report parser with an IMAP client and an HTTP server.
+It combines a report parser with an IMAP client and an HTTP server.
 The embedded HTTP server offers a web UI for easy access and filtering of the reports.

 You can run the precompiled executable directly on any Linux, Windows or MacOS system.